simoninireland/simplicial/doc/tutorial/filtrations.rst

     c.addSimplex([ 1, 2 ], id = 12)
     f.addComplex(1.0, c)

-This would create a filtration with two complexes, indexed by an real number.
+This creates a filtration with two complexes, indexed by an real number.
 We can access the sequence of complexes in the filtration either as a list or by
 enumeration: